 DCME has an established Risk Management Framework ("RMF"), which is reviewed and updated annually and approved by the Board Risk Committee ("BRC") on behalf of the Board.
-The RMF sets out the firm's approach in relation to risk management and is based on a three lines of defence model (see chapter 2.3).
+The RMF sets out the firm's approach in relation to risk management and is based on a three lines of defence model (see chapter Error!
+Reference source not found.).